top of page

 The Benefits of Circus Skills

 Circus skills involve a wide range of movements and activities that can help to develop motor skills and coordination.
 Some examples of these circus skills would include juggling, acrobatics, aerial arts, and tightrope walking.
-These activities have been shown to require a combination of strength, balance, flexibility, and coordination, which can improve overall physical fitness and enhance cognitive abilities.
+These activities have been shown to require a combination of strength, balance, flexibility, and coordination, which can improve overall physical fitness, enhance cognitive abilities and emotional wellbeing.

-The results of the study were clear - the children who participated in the circus skills workshops showed significant improvements in their gross and fine motor skills, as well as their hand-eye coordination.
-The researchers concluded that circus skills training can be a fun and engaging way to promote physical activity and improve children's motor skills.
+The results of the study were clear - the children who participated in the circus skills workshops showed significant improvements.
+The researchers concluded that circus skills training can be a fun and engaging way to promote physical activity and improve children's motor skills, especially for those who avoid traditional competitive team sports.

 This study is not the only one that suggests the benefits of circus skills training for children.